salvage0707/notion-md-converter/example/zenn/README.md

-# @notion-md-converter/core Usage Examples
+# @notion-md-converter/zenn Usage Examples

-This directory contains examples demonstrating how to use the @notion-md-converter/core library.
-The examples show various ways to convert Notion content to Markdown format.
+This directory contains examples demonstrating how to use the @notion-md-converter/zenn library.
+The examples show how to convert Notion content to Zenn-compatible Markdown format.

 ## Prerequisites